Skip to main content

 How Does This Benefit You?

-The Carson-Newman Department of Nursing believes you are only as successful as your training, which is why we have taken the stress out of the clinical placement process.
-As an online Family Nurse Practitioner student, you get the benefit of having a clinical placement specialist who will work with Carson-Newman to source and secure a quality placement site and preceptor for most of your graduate-level clinical rotations.
-With this peace of mind, you can focus on your studies and building competency instead of worrying about clinicals.
+The Carson-Newman Department of Nursing believes you are only as successful as your training, which is why we offer support in the clinical placement process.
+With this peace of mind, you can better focus on your studies and building competency.

 How Many Clinical Hours are Required?

-Carson-Newman’s Master of Science in Nursing - Family Nurse Practitioner (MSN-FNP) degree*, and Post-Master’s Family Nurse Practitioner Certificate (PMC-FNP) program** require three (3) clinical rotations in order to graduate, plus an additional 60 clinical hours for the NURS 507 Advanced Health Assessment course, totaling 660 clinical hours.
-If a student selects NUR 600 Advanced Practice Project as his or her capstone course, the total number of clinical hours required to graduate increases to 690.
+Carson-Newman’s Master of Science in Nursing - Family Nurse Practitioner (MSN-FNP) degree*, and Post-Master’s Family Nurse Practitioner Certificate (PMC-FNP) program require three (3) clinical rotations in order to graduate, plus an additional 60 clinical hours for the NURS 507 Advanced Health Assessment course, totaling 780 clinical hours.

 Required Family Nurse Practitioner MSN-Level Clinical Rotation Courses